andjadenic/andjadenic.github.io/_posts/2026-02-05-introduction_to_time_series.md

 ---

 Any metric that is measured over regular time intervals makes a Time Series.
 Some examples are:
-1. Weekly averages of atmospheric CO₂ concentrations in Hawaii from 1958 to 2001:
+* Weekly averages of atmospheric CO₂ concentrations in Hawaii from 1958 to 2001
+* Quarterly inflation rate in the United States from 1959 Q1 to 2009 Q3
+plotted in the figures below.

 <figure style="text-align: center;">
   <img src="/images/posts/time_series/01_introduction_to_time_series/01_co2_time_series.png"
-       style="width:50%;">
+       style="width:50%;"
+       alt="Weekly CO₂ concentration in Hawaii.">
   <figcaption>
     Weekly averages of atmospheric CO₂ concentrations in Hawaii from 1958 to 2001.
     Data source: